mlswg/mls-protocol/draft-ietf-mls-protocol.md

     }
 } MLSMessageContentTBS;
 ~~~~~

+Recipients of an MLSMessageAuth object authenticate it by verifying the
+signature over the corresponding MLSMessageContentTBS object using either the
+signature key contained in the sender's credential, or the sender's deniable
+signature key (see Section {{deniable-signature-keys}}.

 The confirmation tag value confirms that the members of the group have arrived
 at the same state of the group.